kkkgo/UE-DDNS/README.md

 [2] IPV6 DDNS
 IPV4/IPV6 DDNS?[1]:1
 ```
-Next, according to the DNS service provider you choose, you need to provide the corresponding API KEY, and the wizard will give a url help to apply for API KEY.
-If you have more than one domain name, you will see the main domain name selection list after entering the key, followed by the sub-domain name selection list.
+Next, according to the DNS service provider you choose, you need to provide the corresponding API Tokens, and the wizard will give a url help to apply for API Tokens.
+If you have more than one domain name, you will see the main domain name selection list after entering the API Tokens, followed by the sub-domain name selection list.
 The display effect depends on the API of the DNS service provider.
 ```shell
 [help] https://dash.cloudflare.com/profile/api-tokens
 Your cloudflare API TOKEN:***************************